From:

 messages.

-paragraphs.
-Plain text emails with Content-Type: text/plain;
+Plain text emails with Content-Type: text/plain; format=flowed

-can be reflowed (i.e. line endings removed, paragraphs
+re-flowed (i.e. line endings removed, paragraphs refilled) by receiving clients

-that don’t support this, show them as is, which means this feature is
+that support this standard.
+Clients that don’t support this, show them as is,

 Here’s an explanatory blog post which also shows why this is a desirable feature: https://mathiasbynens.be/notes/gmail-plain-text (if you don’t have it, your mails mostly look quite bad especially on mobile devices) and here’s the RFC with all the details.